OAS CAHPS Survey® FAQs

 What should I ask vendors before selecting one?

 - You will want to ask about the vendor’s pricing model.
 It is our understanding that most vendors charge facilities per completed survey, but some could potentially charge per survey sent out or telephone call made.
 Make sure to confirm.
 You should also ask if there is a set-up cost.

 - You may want to ask about the terms of the contract, and whether or not there is a benefit to agreeing to a longer term (multiple years) or an early termination fee if you cancel your service with that vendor.
-See if there can or will be an 'out clause' for both parties w/a 30, 60 or 90 day time frame depending on the contract.
+See if there can or will be an 'out clause' for both parties with a 30-, 60- or 90-day timeframe depending on the contract.

-- In addition, if you would like to add your own questions to the end of the OAS CAHPS survey, you should ask the vendors how much, if anything, this customization of the survey would cost.
+- If you would like to add your own questions to the end of the OAS CAHPS survey, you should also ask the vendors how much, if anything, this customization of the survey would cost.

 In addition, if you use a billing company, that billing company will need to be able to produce the report that goes to the survey vendor each month, outlining patients to survey.
-Check with your billing company in advance to determine what type of cost they will impose on your facility (a one-time implementation cost or a monthly fee).
+Check with your billing company in advance to determine what type of cost they will impose on your facility, such as a one-time implementation cost or a monthly fee.